 ‘What don’t you like about the things that you don’t like?’
 Nana answered.

 Well at least you can tick this off your bucket list, B said, hoping to cheer things up a little.
 But Nana couldn’t be cheered.
 Wouldn’t be cheered.
-And sat up stiffly, with wine glass in hand, and with a forced half-smile on her face.
+And sat up stiffly, with wine glass in hand, and with a forced half-smile on her face not dissimilar to the papier mache skeleton man’s who was on display in the restaurant.
 Unfortunately, Nana managed to swallow a jalapeno chilli with her first bite on a nacho.
 She bore it stoically.
-He coughed a little, but maintained her rigidity, which saved her from a coughing fit.
+She coughed a little, but maintained her rigidity, which saved her from a coughing fit.

 To lighten the mood B said, you can knock this off your bucket list now Nana.
 I don’t think Nana J likes the idea of a Bucket list.
 I think Nana would rather die first, than have a bucket list.
 I think Nana is probably right about that, because I find the phrase irritating, and a bit profane, which might say more about me than I care to think about.
 But, then I thought about it, and there are lots of things that I would like to do.
 I would like to visit Florence, I would like to learn a language, I would like to write a novel still, I would like to learn a martial art, and I would like to jump out of an aeroplane unaccompanied.
 (I’m terrified of heights.)
 I would like to read my way through 1001 books to read before you die.
 I would like to feel like I’m not being preyed upon by a wolf.
 I would like to stop jumping out of my skin at any kind of unexpected movement.
 I would like economic security.
 I would appreciate the redistribution of wealth, and property, and I would like to see the rule of the proletariat.